 10 fun free school holiday activities

 Who doesn’t love a free day out!
-A cultural museum visit, a family walk and beachy day out, these are some of the best things you can do in Sydney without spending a dime.
+A cultural museum visit, a family walk and beachy day out, these are some of the best things you can do in Sydney without spending a cent.
 Find out what is on for the school holidays this summer for FREE!

 Museum of Contemporary Art Australia